ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 {: #vpc-bm-vmware-nsx-t-vlannics-vlannic-tep}
 {: step}

 In this step, the following VLAN interfaces will be created for NSX-T Edge Nodes.
+It comprises on a management and TEP interfaces.

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | NSX-T Interface   | DPG/Segment Name
 ----------------------|----------------|---------|---------------------|--------------|-------------------|------------------------------